thacoon/kasper/README.md

 # Kasper

 > This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.
 Feel free to fork, change, modify and re-use it.

+> I just made some minor changes to enhance data privacy.
+No *disqus* and no *gogle analytics*!
+Fonts are no more served by a cdn.

 ## Installation